Mr. Plow: Production

-When the episode was being written, many writers' contracts had expired, so there were some writers at the annual story retreat.
+When the episode was being written, many writers' contracts for The Simpsons had expired, so some writers were not at the annual story retreat.
 Al Jean was very nervous about how they could write a whole new season with such a small crew.
 In addition, there were several scenes added after the animatic, making the schedule even tighter.
 However, Jon Vitti was very committed to this episode and pitched almost the entire plot by himself.

-Vitti's idea was to have Adam West be at the car show, so then they could hire him for the voice acting and Vitti could finally meet him.
-The other writers agreed because they were all big fans of Batman when they were children and also wanted to meet Adam West.
+It was Vitti's idea to have Adam West at the car show, as he wanted to finally meet him.
+The other writers agreed because they were all big fans of Batman as children and also wanted to meet West.
 Matt Groening said that West was one of the most popular people to ever come to the studio.
 Linda Ronstadt was recorded in San Francisco.
-Jon Vitti was tasked with recording Ronstadt, and he enjoyed it immensely.
-He remarked the most beautiful thing he has ever heard is Ronstadt singing the Spanish Plow King jingle.
+Vitti was tasked with recording Ronstadt, and enjoyed it immensely.
+He said the most beautiful thing he has ever heard is Ronstadt singing the Spanish Plow King jingle.

 Two more script changes that put extra pressure on the episode were a post-animatic rewrite and a complete character change.
-In the original script for the episode, Lenny was going to be Homer's rival as the Plow King.
+In the original script for the episode, Lenny was going to be Homer's rival, the Plow King.
 The idea was quickly dropped because it did not seem to fit in.
 The post-animatic rewrite was to include the joke in which Homer uses the radio dial to tip the precariously balanced plow back onto the road.
-This joke was created by Conan O'Brien, and the writers liked it so much that they included it in the episode.
+This joke was pitched by Conan O'Brien, and the writers liked it so much that they added it to the episode.

-The Simpsons team encountered trouble with the network censors in the scene where Homer answers the phone and pretends to be Tony Dow from Leave it to Beaver.
+The Simpsons team encountered trouble with the network censors in the scene where Homer answers the phone and pretends to be Tony Dow from Leave It to Beaver.
 After a brief pause, Homer replies to an inquiry by the person on the phone with "Yeah, they were gay."
 The censors refused to allow the line to be aired, fearing legal recourse for libel.
 The Simpsons crew protested, arguing that no one in particular was being implied, and that the "they" could be anybody.
 After numerous phone calls and arguments, the censors allowed the joke to air.